NanaKhodes/ussd-simulator/README.md

 My approach to building this USSD simulator involved the following key steps:

 1.  **Component-Based Architecture (React):** I utilized React's component to structure the simulator's UI.
 This allowed for modularity and reusability of UI elements, making the code more organized and maintainable.
-I created a component for the USSD Simulator which has the [ the screen display, the input field and button ].
+A component was created for the USSD Simulator which has the [ the screen display, the input field and button ].

 2.  **TypeScript for Type Safety:** I incorporated TypeScript to add typing to the project.
 This ensures type safety and readability.
 I defined interfaces to define the structure of the data used for displaying the USSD menus.The `ScreenContent` interface defines the structure of the content displayed on a single USSD screen and the `ScreenType` interface defines the structure of the `screen` state variable, which holds the current content being displayed on the USSD screen.